Block on Trump's Asylum Ban Upheld by Supreme Court

 Credit Card Processing, Banking Fees

-Again, many attorneys will remember that the fees paid for their business checking and ILOTA accounts are tax deductible.
+Again, many attorneys will remember that the fees paid for their business checking and IOLTA accounts are tax deductible.
 They may not remember to deduct credit card processing fees.
-For some payment methods, this can be as much as 2-3% of the amount processed.
+For some payment methods, this can be as much as 2 to 3 percent of the amount processed.
 However, if you add the fees to your client's bill, obviously, you aren't covering the cost and can't take it as a deduction.

-Let's see how many of these we can list: stamps, notepads, pens, post-it notes, business cards, janitorial services, CLEs, bad debts, Bar Associations (state and local), gifts for customers, accountant fees, legal fees, malpractice insurance, newspapers and magazines, practice guides, parking and tolls, safe-deposit boxes, certain local taxes, website design, telephone and internet services, cell phone bill, and the smart phone itself.
+Let's see how many of these we can list: stamps, notepads, pens, post-it notes, business cards, janitorial services, CLEs, bad debts, bar association dues (state and local), gifts for customers, accountant fees, legal fees, malpractice insurance, newspapers and magazines, practice guides, parking and tolls, safe-deposit boxes, certain local taxes, website design, telephone and internet services, cell phone bill, and the smart phone itself.